astropy/astropy-APEs/APE_coordinated_pkg.rst

 coordinated packages, and have status as
 `astropy roles <http://www.astropy.org/team.html>`_.

+This also means the development process for coordinated packages will generally track close to the core package model - e.g. they will usually follow the directory structure of the core package, APEs can be used for major decisions/standards, etc.  Note that there is *not* a requirement that coordinated packages follow the release calendar for the core package (although they *may* do so if desired), as a more flexible release calendar is one of the major advantages to having a coordinated package not be in the core.

 One additional consequence of this change is that coordinated packages will live in the `astropy GitHub organization <https://github.com/astropy>`_ , for which the project has management power, while affiliated packages, in general, should